knifecake/steady-queue/README.md

 Queue][solid-queue-github] DB-based queueing backend for Ruby on Rails.
 The goal of this port has been to keep the internals as close as possible to a direct translation from Ruby to Python, while adapting the external interfaces to be idiomatic in Django.
 Read more on the [differences between Steady Queue and Solid Queue below](#deviations-from-solid-queue).

 Steady queue exposes a task backend that is compatible with the background worker specification outlined in [DEP 0014][DEP0014].
 In addition to task enqueueing and processing, it supports delayed tasks, concurrency controls, recurring tasks, pausing queues, numeric priorities per task, priorities by queue order and bulk enqueueing.

 Steady Queue can be used with SQL databases such as MySQL, PostgreSQL or SQLite, and it leverages the `FOR UPDATE SKIP LOCKED` clause, if available, to avoid blocking and waiting on locks when polling tasks.

 ## Installation

-1. **Install the `steady_queue` package.**
+1. **Install the `steady_queue` package,** e.g. run `pip install steady_queue`.
 2. **Add `steady_queue` to your `INSTALLED_APPS`** in `settings.py`.
 3. **Configure Steady Queue as a task backend.** In `settings.py`, add the Steady Queue backend:
    ```python
    TASKS = {
        "default": {